-The extent to which the language used by a person influences their thought processes has been hotly debated over the centuries; more recently researchers have started to investigate how thought processes influence language use (see Lucy[205] for a detailed history).
+The extent to which the language used by a person influences their thought processes has been hotly debated over the centuries; more recently researchers have started to investigate how thought processes influence language use (Lucy^[213] provides a detailed history).
 The proposal that language does influence thought is commonly known as the Sapir-Whorf or Whorfian hypothesis.
-Some people hold what is known as the word order adjectives strong language-based view, believing that the language used does influence its speakers' conceptualization process.
+Some people hold what is known as the strong language affecting thought language-based view, believing that the language used does influence its speakers' conceptualization process.
 People holding the so-called weak language-based view believe that linguistic influences occur in some cases.
-The language-as-strategy view holds that language affects speakers performance by constraining what can be said succinctly with the set of available words (a speed/accuracy trade-off, approximating what needs to be communicated in a brief sentence rather than using a longer sentence to be more accurate).
-[157]
+The language-as-strategy view holds that language affects speakers performance by constraining what can be said succinctly with the set of available words (a speed/accuracy trade-off, approximating what needs to be communicated in a brief sentence rather than using a longer sentence to be more accurate).^[161]

-Identifier concepts
+Identifier semantics

-Figure 787.9: The original Berlin and Kay[22] language color hierarchy.
+Figure 792.9: The original Berlin and $Kay^{[24]}$ language color hierarchy.
 The presence of any color term in a language, implies the existence, in that language, of all terms to its left.
 Papuan Dani has two terms (black and white), while Russian has eleven.
 (Russian may also be an exception in that it has two terms for blue.)